Sammy Knight: Jacksonville Jaguars

-On August 13, 2007, the Jacksonville Jaguars signed Knight to a one-year, $820,000 contract.
+On August 13, 2007, the Jacksonville Jaguars signed Knight to a one–year, $860,000 contract that included an initial signing bonus of $40,000.

 Head coach Jack Del Rio named Knight the starting strong safety to start the 2007 season, alongside rookie Reggie Nelson.
 In Week 6, he collected a season-high 12 solo tackles and made a pass deflection during the Jaguars' 37–17 win against the Houston Texans.
 On November 25, 2007, Knight made two solo tackles, broke up a pass, and made his last career interception off a pass by J. P. Losman during a 36–14 win against the Buffalo Bills in Week 12.
 He started in all 16 games in 2007 and recorded 93 combined tackles (79 solo), 11 pass deflections, and four interceptions.

 The Jacksonville Jaguars finished second in the AFC South with an 11–5 record and earned a wildcard berth.
 On January 5, 2008, Knight recorded 13 combined tackles (ten solo) during a 31–29 victory at the Pittsburgh Steelers in the AFC Wildcard Game.
 The following week, the Jaguars were eliminated from the playoffs after a 31–20 loss at the New England Patriots in the AFC Divisional Round.